awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 Following, you can find a list of the required and optional parameters used by the `SELECT INTO OUTFILE S3` statement that are specific to Aurora\.
 + **s3\-uri** – Specifies the URI for an Amazon S3 prefix to use\.
 Specify the URI using the syntax described in [Specifying a Path to an Amazon S3 Bucket](#AuroraMySQL.Integrating.SaveIntoS3.URI)\.
++  **FORMAT \{CSV\|TEXT\} \[HEADER\]** – Optionally saves the data in CSV format\.
+The `TEXT` option is the default and produces the existing MySQL export format\.
+The `CSV` option produces comma\-separated data values\.
+The CSV format follows the specification in [RFC\-4180](https://tools.ietf.org/html/rfc4180)\.
+If you specify the optional keyword `HEADER`, the output file contains one header line\.
+The labels in the header line correspond to the column names from the `SELECT` statement\.
+You can use the CSV files for training data models for use with AWS ML services\.
+For more information about using exported Aurora data with AWS ML services, see [](mysql-ml.md#exporting-data-to-s3-for-model-training)\.
 + **MANIFEST \{ON \| OFF\}** – Indicates whether a manifest file is created in Amazon S3\.
 The manifest file is a JavaScript Object Notation \(JSON\) file that can be used to load data into an Aurora DB cluster with the `LOAD DATA FROM S3 MANIFEST` statement\.
 For more information about `LOAD DATA FROM S3 MANIFEST`, see [Loading Data into an Amazon Aurora MySQL DB Cluster from Text Files in an Amazon S3 Bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.

   If `MANIFEST ON` is specified in the query, the manifest file is created in Amazon S3 after all data files have been created and uploaded\.
 The manifest file is created using the following path: